-Please configure an EAPTLS source which can be found while adding a new sources under Internal->, simply give it a name, a description and a catch-all rule.
+Please configure an EAPTLS source which can be found while adding a new sources under Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Authentication Sources New internal Source EAPTLS, simply give it a name, a description and a catch-all rule.
 This will allow you to validate the authentication via EAP-TLS.

 You can now create a new Portal Profile for EAP-TLS.
-Under the tab configuration, section Policies and Access Control->Connection Profiles, Add profile and select as a filter the Sub Connection Type as EAP-TLS, add your source EAP-TLS.
+Under the tab configuration, section Configuration o Policies and Access Control o Connection Profiles, New Connexion Profile and select as a filter the Sub Connection Type as EAP-TLS, add your source EAP-TLS.
 Check the box "Automatically register devices".